-The PDF - we can't do without it.
+The PDF – we can't do without it

-Not all document formats have managed to become a standard and nowhere near enough deliver what they promise.
+Not all document formats have managed to become a standard and are nowhere near to deliver what they promise.
 So what can or should we expect from a format?
 What are the most important quality characteristics of a format and how can we find out whether a format is ‘good’?
 Where do the dangers lurk and how can we avoid them?
 The choice of format is very important, especially in the field of long-term archiving.
 Documents that have been archived for several years in an unsuitable format or in poor quality can have serious consequences.

 PDF and the ISO standards

 When it comes to archiving, one format stands out from the rest: PDF, the native format of Adobe Acrobat.
 Originally designed for the exchange of documents irrespective of platform or software, PDF has firmly established itself over the past 21 years and is now implemented by almost every software house that generates electronic documents.
 But the increasing use of PDF has also raised fears of a dependency on Adobe.
 To overcome this, Adobe and some users and industrial enterprises have committed themselves to making PDF the industry standard and developing it through the ISO boards.
 The first result of this initiative was the publication of the ISO 32000-1 standard in 2008, based on Adobe’s PDF 1.7 version.
 ISO is currently working on the PDF 2.0 version.